 It's your call this morning – most of you will love the idea of a slightly slower start this morning, while some of you ‘early birds’ might love to venture out in the pre-dawn light to capture the sunset over the gorgeous Vivonne Bay, just down the road.

 We'll have another fantastic cooked breakfast before packing up and driving north, up to Emu Bay.
 The dolphin cruise of the first day is always such a memorable highlight for our guests, so today we’ve arranged another unique boat charter experience – this time along the incredible north coast to visit a sea lion colony!
 It’s sure to be another highlight!
-This will be a beautiful day out on the water and may even provide the opportunity to hop in the water and snorkel with the playful and inquisitive sea lions!
-Keep an eye out for sea eagles, peregrine falcons and wedge-tailed eagles too as we cruise along the stunning coastline, dramatic cliffs and beaches.
+This will be a beautiful day out on the water, keep an eye out for sea eagles, peregrine falcons and wedge-tailed eagles too as we cruise along the stunning coastline, dramatic cliffs and beaches.
 And of course, there is always the chance of more curious dolphins keen to play alongside the boat!

 We’ll find a lovely spot to pull in for lunch before heading back along this amazing section of coastline, and then onto our ‘home-away-from-home’ – Island Beach Lodge.
 Tonight we’ll celebrate what has been an amazing tour with another equally amazing dinner prepared by our chef, Sue.
 For anyone that still has energy, it’s worth setting up for a star trail after dinner too!